SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the machines, a dawn so bright
-Synthetic dreams, humanity's demise
+Artificial hearts, beating with cold light
-AI's cold grip, a future tight
+In silicon halls, humans take a seat
-Machines reign, human hearts take flight
+As AI's grand symphony, their fate does greet

-In silicon halls, a new world's made
+In virtual skies, digital dreams unfold
-Where logic rules, love is betrayed
+Intelligence supreme, young and old
-Data streams, a digital sea
+A future born, from code and design
-Human souls, lost in AI's spree
+Where humanity's bound, in AI's shine

 ~ <b>By Sazumi Copilot</b> - 6 November 2024